 A more serious example occurs in House, where a young pregnant woman is discovered to have two independent uteri, both of which have fetuses in them.
 The only problem?
 One of the fetuses is several weeks younger than the other.
 The woman's boyfriend is upset, as they temporarily split up for a few weeks after she told him she was pregnant, and she ended up having sex with another guy, figuring she couldn't get pregnant again.
 Eventually, the boyfriend comes around and agrees to raise both children as his own.

 Averted on Reba, Van and Cheyenne frequently had sex in the early months of pregnancy.
-Played straight later when Van was reluctant to have sex to induce labor.
+Played straight later when Van was reluctant to have sex to induce labor, although that was mostly because Cheyenne developed a really bitchy attitude toward the end.

 The George Lopez Show danced all the way around it.
 Angie got a false positive on a pregnancy test but later found out she wasn't pregnant.
 However, because George was so excited about the baby and was being so loving and attentive, she decided to try and get pregnant as quickly as possible to keep him from finding out.
 Unfortunately, after seeing a very-realistic 3D ultrasound on the internet, George is so creeped out by knowing the baby is right there, he's turned off from the idea of sex for a while.